Palestine–Russia relations: History

-In March 1985, Mikhail Gorbachev assumed power and he started his programs of Glasnost and Perestroika which resulted in many changes.
-The Soviet Union began to reduce support for Third World and other leftist guerrilla movements and urged them to embrace reconciliation.
-The Soviet Government also encouraged (albeit unsuccessfully) Yasser Arafat and the PLO to recognize Israel before the Palestinian Declaration of Independence on November 15, 1988 in Algiers, Algeria.
-Despite Soviet condemnations of it (along with the U.S.), the Soviet Union became one of the first countries to recognize the new State of Palestine on 18 November 1988 and officially established full diplomatic relations with it by the end of 1989.
-During and after the dissolution of the Soviet Union in the early 1990s, the Soviet Union (now Russia) began to increase its relations with Israel, which had been cut off in the aftermath of the Six Day War.
+In March 1985, Mikhail Gorbachev assumed power, and he started his programs of glasnost and perestroika, which resulted in many changes.
+The Soviet Union began to reduce its support for Third World and other leftist guerrilla movements and urged them to embrace reconciliation.
+USSR also encouraged (albeit unsuccessfully) Yasser Arafat and the PLO to recognize Israel before the Palestinian Declaration of Independence on November 15, 1988, in Algiers, Algeria.

+During and after the dissolution of the Soviet Union in the early 1990s, Russia began to improve its relations with Israel, which had been cut off in the aftermath of the Six-Day War.

-During the Gulf War in early 1991, many elements of the PLO along with Arafat had supported Iraq.
-The diplomat isolation resulting from this caused the Soviet Union to scale back support for the PLO.
-The Soviet Union itself was disbanded in December 1991, a few months after the August Coup that same year.
-As a result the Palestinian Liberation Organization lost one of its main sponsors.
-The PLO had also been very sympathetic to the coup plotters, greatly angering Gorbachev and the Soviet leaders.
-This caused the Soviet government to give up support for the PLO.
-As a result the PLO began peace talks with Israel in 1991.
-These events, coupled with the growing Islamist trend in Palestinian society and militancy weakened the pro-Russian Palestinian militant groups, most of whom had taken on a hard Marxist–Leninist line.
+During the Gulf War in early 1991, many elements of the PLO, along with Arafat, had supported Saddam.
+The diplomatic isolation caused the Soviet Union to scale back support for the PLO.
+The Soviet Union was disbanded in December 1991, a few months after the August Coup.
+The PLO had been sympathetic to the coup plotters, greatly angering Gorbachev and the Soviet leaders.
+This caused the Soviet government to abandon its support for the PLO.
+As a result, the PLO began peace talks with Israel in 1991.
+These events, coupled with the growing Islamist trend in Palestinian society and militancy, weakened the pro-Soviet Palestinian militant groups, most of whom had taken on a hard Marxist–Leninist line.

 Current relations

-After the fall of the Soviet Union, the newly created Russian Federation continued the policy of supporting the Palestinian cause albeit in a somewhat limited fashion.
-Under Presidents Boris Yeltsin, Vladimir Putin and Dmitry Medvedev and the United Russia party leadership, Russia has been viewed as balanced and moderate in its dealings with both Israel and the Palestinians, favors peace between both sides.
-Russia supported the Middle East Peace Process and the Oslo agreements in 1993.
+After the fall of the Soviet Union, the newly created Russian Federation continued supporting the militants, albeit in a somewhat limited fashion.

+Russia voted in favor of the Oslo agreements in 1993.
 Yasser Arafat was a frequent visitor to Moscow during the 1990s until 2001.
-However, relations also faced obstacles, due to Palestinian involvement in the First and Second Chechen Wars under the Arab Mujahideen in Chechnya.
+Russian trained Palestinian militants were involved in the First and Second Chechen Wars under the Arab Mujahideen in Chechnya.

-Russia was one of the countries that voted in 1998 to give Palestine more rights at the UN despite opposition by both Israel and the United States.
-With his accession after Arafat’s death in 2004, successor Mahmoud Abbas has cultivated stronger connections to Russia.
-Underscoring these connections, Abbas had earned his degree at the Patrice Lumumba University in Moscow where he had earned his Candidate of Sciences degree (the Soviet equivalent of a PhD).
-Abbas has continued to visit Russia and has met with Russian leaders in several occasions.
+With his accession after Arafat’s death in 2004, Mahmoud Abbas cultivated connections to Russia.
+Underscoring these, Abbas earned his degree at the Patrice Lumumba University in Moscow where he had earned his Candidate of Sciences degree (the Soviet equivalent of a PhD).
+Abbas has continued visiting Russia and has met with Russian leaders several times.